-Second Incremental Agreement - On January 24, 2020, GOBP Holdings together with another of our wholly owned subsidiaries, entered into a second incremental agreement (the "Second Incremental Agreement") which amended the First Incremental Agreement.
-The Second Incremental Agreement refinanced the First Replacement Term loan under the First Incremental Agreement with a replacement \$460.0 million senior secured term loan (the "Second Replacement Term Loan") with an applicable margin of 2.75% for Eurodollar loans and 1.75% for base rate loans, in each case depending on the public corporate family rating of GOBP Holdings, and made certain other corresponding technical changes and updates to the First Incremental Agreement.
-The interest rate on the Second Replacement Term Loan was 2.86% as of April 3, 2021.
-The Second Replacement Term Loan matures on October 22, 2025, which is the same maturity date as prior term loans under the First Lien Credit Agreement and First Incremental Agreement.
+On January 24, 2020, GOBP Holdings together with another of our wholly owned subsidiaries, entered into a second incremental agreement (the "Second Incremental Agreement") which amended a previous incremental agreement (the "First Incremental Agreement").
+The Second Incremental Agreement refinanced a previous replacement term loan under the First Incremental Agreement with a replacement \$460.0 million senior secured term loan (the "Second Replacement Term Loan") with an applicable margin of 2.75% for Eurodollar loans and 1.75% for base rate loans, in each case depending on the public corporate family rating of GOBP Holdings, and made certain other corresponding technical changes and updates to the First Incremental Agreement.
 We wrote off debt issuance costs of \$0.1 million and incurred debt modification costs of \$0.1 million during the first quarter of fiscal 2020 in connection with this refinance.